 This holy temple is dedicated to St. Minias, Florence’s first Christian martyr.
 The story goes that he refused to recognize the pagan idols, for which he lost his head.
 It is especially nice to go to church during summer because inside it is cool and peaceful.
 Due to the great distance from the city center and the steep climb to the church, there are few people.
 But there are a lot of artists, creating colorful paintings with views of Florence.
 Within the proximity of the church stands the Piazzale Michelangelo Florence main observation deck.

-At the Piazzale Michelangelo -- located on one of the Florentine hills -- there is a really famous viewing platform from which many postcard pictures have been taken.
+there is a really famous viewing platform from which many postcard pictures have been taken.
 Developed in 1869 by Florentine architect Giuseppe Poggi, Piazzale Michelangelo offers a lovely panoramic view of Florence, the Arno River, and other beauties of the Tuscan capital.
-The square itself is quite large, and at its center stands a monument -- a bronze copy of Michelangelo's David.
+The square itself is quite large, and at its center stands a monument — a bronze copy of Michelangelo’s David.
 The perimeter houses the counterparts of four more famous sculptures of the artist.
 It is an amazing place, a paradise for the soul!
 Here, you can spend hours looking at the city, to dream, to think only of a pleasant and carefree atmosphere, to unwind and relax.

 The ideal time to visit is during sunset as the setting rays of the sun tickle the rooftops of the old houses.
 Surrounded by contemporary sculptures, the green public garden has benches where you can relax and enjoy the urban landscape.
 Sit along the steps with a bottle of wine while watching a performance of street musicians or walk along the observation deck that offers stunning views of the beautiful Florence.
 Here you can take a series of marvelous pictures and buy souvenirs.